AngadSingh22/adversarial_pomdp/README.md

 ## Contact

-For questions about the benchmark, implementation, or the associated paper, please contact Angad Singh Ahuja.
+For questions about the benchmark, implementation, or the associated paper, please contact Angad Singh Ahuja at [ahujaangadsingh@gmail.com]